Teach Your Children To Save!

 - Begin understanding credit for their future

-During high school is also the perfect time to talk more about how other people earn money as well as what type of experience and education those jobs require and what kinds of salary they might earn.
+High school is also the perfect time to talk more about how other people earn money as well as what type of experience and education those jobs require and what kinds of salary they might earn.
 Conversations about comparing the costs of college and the costs of student loans and the effects both will have on their future is an important eye-opener many parents skip.
+Ask a representative about our Student Rewards checking account.
+Perfect for those entering higher education.

 The Economic Awareness Council offers an interactive and very real College Budget Planner (complete with estimated national average costs of many items) for you and your young adult to plan each semester financially.